stellar/stellar-core/docs/software/admin.md

 ## Building
 See [readme](https://github.com/stellar/stellar-core/blob/master/README.md) for build instructions.
+We also provide a [docker container](https://github.com/stellar/docker-stellar-core-horizon) for a potentially quicker set up than building from source.

 ## Configuring
 All configuration for stellar-core is done with a TOML file.
 By default